jceplaras/competitiveprogramming/README.md

 -----------

 * [Codechef] - submissions are inside __Codechef__ folder.
 The filename correspond to the problem code solved.
-* [Programming Challenges] - solution to [UVA Online judge] problems in Steven Skeina's book.
+* [UVA Online judge] - solution to problems in Steven Skeina's book [Programming Challenges] and Steven Halim's book.
 * [Hacker Rank] - submission to problems to Hacker Rank, each domain solutions separated in one directory
+* [Kattis] - submissions to problems in Kattis online judge

 Programming languages